thoom/restup/README.md

 first look in the current directory.
 If it is not present, it will then look in the current user's home directory.

-This makes it possible to use the restup to connect to different APIs simply by changing folders.
+This makes it possible to use restup to connect to different APIs simply by changing folders.

     KEY          DESC